-More specifically, the execution and development environments under IRIX 6.2 provide the following functionality:
+More specifically, the execution and development environments under IRIX 6.x provide the following functionality:

-- 32-bit IRIX 5.x binaries and Dynamic Shared Objects (DSOs) execute under IRIX 6.2 - IRIX 6.2 has a set of compilers (32-bit Native Development Environment) that generate 32-bit code.
+- 32-bit IRIX 5.x binaries and Dynamic Shared Objects (DSOs) execute under IRIX 6.x - IRIX 6.x has a set of compilers (32-bit Native Development Environment) that generate 32-bit code.
 You can mix objects and link with objects produced on IRIX 5.x.
-(We do not, however, guarantee that this code runs on current IRIX 5.x systems.)

-For this release, this set of compilers is, in fact, the same (with minor modifications) ucode compilers shipped on current IRIX 5.x systems.
+(We do not, however, guarantee that this code runs on current IRIX 5.x systems.) - IRIX 6.x also has a set of compilers (64-bit Native Development Environment) that generates either 64-bit or N32 code.
+This code cannot run on current IRIX 5.x systems.